 - To keep a track of card activity, tap on the Wallet tile on the Account page.
 Find the card you want to check, and scroll down to see the recent transactions.

 There is no official list of retailers that support Fitbit Pay.
 However, you can basically use it at any location or payment terminal that can handle contactless payments.
 Look for the wave symbol on the payment terminal and Fitbit Pay should work.
 Since it works the same way, any store that accepts Apple Pay or Google Pay should also allow for payments via Fitbit Pay.

 Fitbit Pay limitations

 Fitbit Pay is still in its nascent stage, and unfortunately, there are still a few limitations with it.
-To start with, only the Fitbit Ionic and Versa smartwatches currently support Fitbit Pay.
+To start with, only three devices, Fitbit Ionic, the Fitbit Versa and the Fitbit Charge 3, currently support Fitbit Pay.
 This feature will likely be available in upcoming fitness trackers from the company.
 It won’t make its way to older trackers the company has available due to the lack of necessary internal hardware.

 Lots of banks and countries limit how much money you can pay using contactless payment methods, including but not limited to Fitbit Pay.
 The maximum amount you can pay in using contactless payments in the U.K. is 30 pounds.
 Some U.S. banks set the limit at $50.
 Australia hasn’t set a maximum limit, but if the amount is more than AU$100, you will still have to enter the card PIN on the payment terminal.